A FINE LINE: Drawings from the Permanent Collection

 Glazer lives and works in Dallas and New York City.
 She received a BA from Brown University and an MFA from the Art Institute of Chicago and has been awarded fellowships from the Dallas Museum of Art and the Art Institute of Chicago.
 Her work has been exhibited at numerous institution and galleries across North and Central America.

-The 2025 Cell Series of exhibitions is generously supported by National Endowment for the Arts, McGinnis Family Fund of Communities Foundation, and the Charles E. Jacobs Foundation with additional funding from Jay & Barbra Clack, Joe & Susie Clack, Jenny & Rob Dupree, and Kathy Webster in memory of Charles H. Webster.
+The 2025 Cell Series of exhibitions is generously supported by National Endowment for the Arts, McGinnis Family Fund of Communities Foundation, and the Charles E. Jacobs Foundation with additional funding from Jay & Barbra Clack, Joe & Susie Clack, Jenny & Rob Dupree, Kathy Webster in memory of Charles H. Webster, and Dr. Larry Wolz.